ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - `fn` is type, a function pointer, that refers to named fuctions, `Fn` is trait for closures
     - e.g. `fn f1(i: i32) -> i32 { i }; fn twice(f: fn(i32) -> i32) -> i32 { f(); f() }`
     - `fn` pointers all implement `Fn`, `FnMut`, and `FnOnce`, so can pass `fn` to something expecting a closure
+        - can also pass a closure that doesn't capture it's environment into a `fn`
+        - can vary based on ABI, e.g. `extern` type, e.g. external C function: `extern "C" fn()`
 ### CLOSURES
 - are anonymous functions that can capture their environment
 - compiler auto-implments each closure into 3 traits